pupil-labs/pupil-docs/developer-docs/recording-format.md

 System Info,"User: name, Platform: Linux, ..."
 ```

-Each recording requires two things:
+Each recording requires three files:
 1. An `info.csv` file that includes two columns -- `key` and `value`.
-2. At least one video file and its corresponding timestamps.
+2. At least one video file and its corresponding timestamp file.
 See the [*Video Files*](#video-files) section below for details.

-Each row of the `info.csv` file corresponds to a key-value-pair.
-At least two pairs are required:
+A minimum requirement of two key, value pairs are required.
+Example:
-1. `Recording Name`
+1. `Recording Name,<name>`
-2. `Data Format Version`
+2. `Data Format Version,<version>`

 ### Data Files

 #### Timestamp Files
-Each data file has a corresponding timestamps file.
-They need to follow this *strict* naming:
+Timestamp files must follow this strict naming convention:
-Given that a media file is named `<name>.<ext>` then its timestamps file has to be named `<name>_timestamps.npy`.
+Given that a data file is named `<name>.<ext>` then its timestamps file has to be named `<name>_timestamps.npy`.

 Timestamp files are saved in the [NPY binary format](https://docs.scipy.org/doc/numpy/neps/npy-format.html).
 You can use [`numpy.load()`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.load.html#numpy.load) to access the timestamps in Python.